sparkflows/sparkflows-docs/docs/troubleshooting/spark-emr.rst

 - Special considerations for long-running jobs

   - Queue plays a very crucial role for long-running streaming jobs.
   - Because Spark driver and Application Master share a single JVM, any error in Spark driver stops long-running job.
 Fortunately it is possible to configure maximum number of attempts that will be made to re-run the application.
-It is reasonable to set higher value than default 2 (derived fromYARN cluster property yarn.resourcemanager.am.max-attempts).
+  - It is reasonable to set higher value than default 2 (derived from YARN cluster property yarn.resourcemanager.am.max-attempts).
   - Generally 4 works quite well, higher value may cause unnecessary restarts even if the reason of the failure is permanent.
   - spark-submit --master yarn --deploy-mode cluster --conf spark.yarn.maxAppAttempts=4